Paddy O'Donovan: Inter-county

-In 1944 Cork were attempting to capture a fourth All-Ireland title in-a-row.
+In 1944, Cork were attempting to capture a fourth All-Ireland title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
 The year got off to a good start when Cork defeated Limerick by 4–6 to 3–6 after a replay to give O'Donovan, who came on as a substitute, a fourth Munster medal.
 For the third time in four years Cork faced Dublin in an All-Ireland decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2–13 to 1–2 victory.
-It was a remarkable fourth successive All-Ireland medal for O'Donovan who started the game in the half-back line.
+It was a fourth successive All-Ireland medal for O'Donovan who started the game in the half-back line.

 Five-in-a-row proved to be a bridge too far for Cork, however, the team returned in 1946.
 A 3–8 to 1–3 defeat of Limerick gave O'Donovan his fifth Munster medal.
 Under the captaincy of Christy Ring, Cork subsequently faced old rivals Kilkenny in the All-Ireland final.
 While some had written off Cork's chances, they took an interval lead of four points.
 With ten minutes remaining Cork's lead was reduced to just two points, however, goals by Mossy O'Riordan and Joe Kelly secured the victory.
 A 7–6 to 3–8 score line gave O'Donovan a fifth All-Ireland medal.

 Cork retained their provincial dominance in 1947 with O'Donovan picking up a sixth winners' medal following a three-point victory over Limerick.
 The All-Ireland final was a repeat of the previous year with Kilkenny providing the opposition.
 The stakes were high for both sides as Cork were aiming for a record sixth championship in seven seasons while Kilkenny were aiming to avoid becoming the first team to lose three consecutive All-Ireland finals.
 In what has been described as one of the greatest deciders of all time, little separated the two teams over the course if the hour.
 A Joe Kelly goal put Cork one point ahead with time almost up, however, Terry Leahy proved to be the hero of the day.
 He converted a free to level the sides again before sending over the match-winner from the subsequent puck-out.
 With that the game was over and O'Donovan's side were beaten by 0–14 to 2–7.
 It was the fifth time that Kilkenny had pipped Cork by a single point in an All-Ireland final.